 You are responsible for recruiting and running your team.
 You are our central point of contact with the riders on your team and we will normally deal directly with you, not the riders.

 You should ensure that your team members have been made aware of all ride procedures, such as the start, relay changeover and finishing, the use of marshals, how to report incidents etc, and that they adhere to all safety requirements.

-It is most important that you attend the Team Captains’ meeting at 10:30 a.m. on the Saturday of the event in the Village Hall.
+It is most important that you attend the Team Captains’ meeting at 10:30 a.m. on the Saturday of the event near the Village Hall.

 It is your job to ask your team members to: